 Don’t be afraid to try new forms of ads and shift them around your site.
 Always be testing so you can find your optimal placement based off aesthetics and conversion rates.
 It’s important not to overload your webpage with too many ads above the fold (the top part of your homepage where a user lands).
 Google has punished websites before for overstuffing.

-How Much Money Could You Earn?
+How Much Can You Make Blogging?

 Ah, the big question on everybody’s mind!
 Despite telling you not to think about the money in terms of helping you survive for as long as possible, it’s nice to know how much money you can actually make after spending so much time producing content and paying to start and maintain your site through hosting.